-This is the most widely used model used for smoking cessation (Prochaska & DiClemente 1983) 68.
+This is the most widely used model for smoking cessation (Prochaska and DiClemente 1983) 84.
 There are five stages in this model which help the health care providers to understand at what stage the patient is in and what type of support is indicated for smoking cessation by the patient.

-In this stage patient is not aware that the habit is the cause of his/her problem and has no intention of quitting.
+In this stage, the patient is not aware that the habit is the cause of his/her problem and has no intention of quitting.
 Here the aim of health provider is to increase the awareness of the problem and to guide them into the contemplation stage.

-Now the patient is aware of the fact that smoking is the reason for his/her problems and expresses an intention to stop within 6 months.
-The aim of health worker is to reinforce and encourage the patient to follow through with their intentions.
+Now, the patient is aware of the fact that smoking is the reason for his/her problems and expresses an intention to stop it within 6 months.
+The aim of health workers is to reinforce and encourage the patient to follow through with their intentions.

 The patient intends to stop the habit within less than 1 month.
 Most of the patients at this stage have previously attempted to quit, but without success.
 Patients are most responsive.
 Adjunctive therapies should be offered to help the patient in smoking cessation.

-In this stage the patient stops the habit and maintains early abstinence.
-Significant effort should he made to control withdrawal symptoms at this stage, otherwise there are chances of relapse.
+In this stage, the patient stops the habit and maintains early abstinence.
+Significant effort should be made to control withdrawal symptoms at this stage, otherwise, there are chances of relapse.

 The patient has stopped the habit for six continuous months.
-Continued efforts should he made to prevent relapse.
+Continued efforts should be made to prevent relapse.

 Cessation advice for health care providers: